We condemn and combat all forms of bribery, corruption and related financial crimes.

 The declaration setting out our zero-tolerance approach to any form of corruption in our Code of Conduct is backed up by compliance controls implemented by the Group on the charitable donations and sponsorships, by a variety of initiatives to raise awareness of our position, including communications and employee training initiatives like Our Code in Brief, cartoon videos, and Compliance Week, two global internal campaigns focused on strengthening trust and integrity combating corruption as well as on reinforcing the role of the Compliance Function.

 As stated in our Code of Conduct, we are committed to the international fight against money laundering and terrorist financing; we work to combat all actions that could be construed as providing support for these criminal activities.
 The Group Anti-Money Laundering Policy – approved by Assicurazioni Generali and subsequently adopted by all our companies worldwide – sets out guidelines and minimum standards our companies are required to follow to prevent money laundering and the financing of international terrorism.
 The document follows the requirements set out in Directive 2005/60/EC and the recommendations of the Financial Action Task Force (FATF).
 The main aim of the policy is to identify what actions should be taken to prevent the use of financial transactions to launder money, such as customer due diligence, continuous monitoring of clients and transactions, keeping a register of these checks, identifying suspicious transactions on the basis of defined risk indicators and reporting them to the local Financial Information Office.
 The document also sets out responsibilities, tasks and operational processes to prevent risks arising.

 The Code of Conduct and Group Rules set out specific obligations on situations where there may be a conflict of interest, such as to refrain from entering into these situations, to declare them as soon as they arise, and to seek prior authorisation for external activities, as well as procedures for dealing with related parties.
-Furthermore, in accordance with the Consob Regulation adopted through Resolution No. 17221/2010, we have produced a document setting out rules on related-party transactions entered into by Assicurazioni Generali and its subsidiaries, the aim of which is to ensure that these transactions are performed in accordance with the principles of transparency and are substantively and procedurally correct.
+Furthermore, in accordance with the Consob Regulation adopted through Resolution No. 17221/2010, we have adopted a specific procedure with a view to ensuring that the relationships with the related-parties meet the interests of the Company and/or the Group and are executed in compliance with market conditions.

 We have adopted an Organisational and Management Model to prevent the commission of offences under Italian Legislative Decree No. 231/2001 by employees, agents or anyone who has dealings with the Group, thereby avoiding incurring corporate administrative liability.

-The document comprises a general section – which, among other things, sets out the role of the Supervisory Body appointed to oversee the functioning of the model, ensuring compliance with it and keeping it updated – and several special sections, each of which contains a legal analysis of the individual offences covered by the Decree, the general principles of conduct that must be followed in areas potentially vulnerable to offences, the company functions involved, the at-risk activities, the specific offences that potentially could occur, how they might be committed or the actions that could facilitate them being committed, preventive controls and the responsibilities of the Supervisory Body in this regard.
+The document comprises a general section – which, among other things, sets out the component parts of the model – and several special sections, each of which contains a legal analysis of the individual offences covered by the Decree, the general principles of conduct that must be followed in areas potentially vulnerable to offences, the company functions involved, the at-risk activities, the specific offences that potentially could occur, how they might be committed or the actions that could facilitate them being committed, preventive controls and the responsibilities of the Surveillance Body in this regard.